Reduction or enhancement of stellarator turbulence by impurities

 J.M.G.R. is grateful to Michael Barnes for his support with the code \texttt{stella} and to Arturo Alonso and Felix Reimold for fruitful discussions.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 – EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
 This research was supported in part by grant PID2021-123175NB-I00, Ministerio de Ciencia e Innovación, Spain.
 This work was supported by the U.S. Department of Energy under contract number DE-AC02-09CH11466.
-The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-Simulations were performed in the supercomputers Marconi (CINECA, Italy) and Marenostrum (BSC-CNS, Spain).
+The U.S.~Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for U.S.~Government purposes.
+Simulations were performed in the supercomputers Marconi (CINECA, Italy) and Marenostrum (Barcelona Supercomputing Center, Spain).